Formal Complaints Through University Disciplinary System

 How do I initiate a sexual misconduct complaint through the SU disciplinary system?

 Your first step is to contact Jaime Woody, Dean of Students, or Dr. Glada Munt, the University’s Sexual Misconduct Officer.
-You are encouraged to bring someone with you to meet with Dean Woody or Dr. Munt (e.g., a counselor, a Sexual Misconduct Intake Advisor, a professor, or even a friend).
+You are encouraged to bring someone with you to meet with Dean Woody or Dr. Munt (e.g., a counselor, a professor, or even a friend).
 Students often find that “another set of ears” helps them to feel supported and to keep track of what options are discussed in the meeting.

 When you meet with Dean Woody or Dr. Munt, the first thing they will do is listen to you as you tell what happened.
 Next, they will explain how the disciplinary process works.